-Gas safety certificate. * (applicable only if the property has gas) You must give to the tenant, the gas safety certificate when you let the property.
-If you give this to the tenant late, any section 21 notice served, could be deemed as invalid (correct as at 17/10/18).
+Gas safety certificate – (applicable only if the property has gas) You must give the tenant, the gas safety certificate when you let the property.
+If you give this to the tenant late, any section 21 notice served, could be deemed as invalid (correct as of 17/10/18).

-How to Rent Guide. * By law you must also give to the tenant a “how to rent guide” when letting a property.
+How to Rent Guide – By law, you must also give the tenant a “how to rent guide” when letting a property.

 Check expenditure versus income via three months of bank statements.
 Request the tenant(s) to give you evidence of income, wage slips and bank statements.
 Check the income against tenants expenditure.